 As part of the SPSP Annual Convention, leaders in the field of social and personality psychology organize daylong mini-conferences focused on specific areas of study and research in the field.
 These one-day preconferences kick off the SPSP Annual Convention and give attendees the unique opportunity to gather with colleagues who share their specific academic and research interests.
 These sessions can include speakers, discussions, networking lunches with experts, and poster presentations.
 Take a look at this year's preconferences.

 Note: Registration for Preconferences will continue to be merged with convention registration.

 The sessions will cover timely issues important to the psychological sciences, ranging from national policy discussions to big data and evolutionary processes conversations.

-View last year's invited sessions here.
+View this year's invited sessions here.

 The Annual Convention Legacy honoree will be selected each year by the SPSP Convention Committee.
 This program honors luminary figures in social and personality psychology.
 The theme of Legacy program is to trace the impact of the senior scholar’s seminal contribution (or body of work) to contemporary work through a series of events as follows:

 This will be a symposium that pairs the honored figure with two active researchers whose work builds upon the legacy’s work.
 The luminary will have the opportunity to address the audience in whatever format they would like for half of the symposium’s allotted time.
 The rest of the symposium time would be devoted to presentations by the two contemporary researchers who would present more traditional research talks that highlight how their work can be traced back to the honored guest’s seminal contribution(s).